connexcs/docs/docs/customer/routing.md

 **Call Recording**
+This feature is not currently available.

 ## Strategy
 Part of RTP Proxy, calls are passed based on the routing strategy you set.
+For advanced routing, click the **`+`** to select a predefined Routing Strategy, and set the Prefix.